SeaDve/seadve.github.io/content/blog/9-gsoc-2023-final-overview/index.md

 3. Adding more features:
    * Adding a button that scrolls to the method call message of a method return message or vice-versa
    * Adding a way to open multiple diagrams at once via tabs and multiple windows
+4. Fixing regressions and releasing the application on Flathub
-4. Continuous involvement and contribution to open-source
+5. Continuous involvement and contribution to open-source

-## Key Takeaways
+## Final Words

 I have to say this is the most challenging part so far of my software development journey.
 It wasn't a smooth ride, but I learned new things along the path.
 There were moments of time pressure and frustration but with experimentation, collaboration, and a lot of reading, I was able to overcome these challenges and make meaningful progress.
 The complexity of the project pushed me out of my comfort zone, forcing me to delve into unfamiliar areas of code and technology.

-## Acknowledgments

 Lastly, I would like to express my gratitude to my mentors **Bilal Elmoussaoui** and **Maximiliano Sandoval**, for tirelessly reviewing my pull requests and guiding me.
 I would also like to thank the GNOME Foundation and the community, especially the GNOME GSoC Admin, **Felipe Borges**, for giving me the opportunity to work on this project.
 I would also like to extend my appreciation to zbus maintainer, **Zeeshan Ali**, for their help in getting my pull requests merged against zbus.
 Finally, I would like to thank my family and friends for their support and encouragement.